ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/webroot/content/_index.md

 `netcatchat.git` repository on my cgit instance or the `netcatchat` repository on my GitHub account.

-## Source

-This website, and the NixOS configuration for it's server, is open sourced under the GNU Affero General Public License version 3 or Later.
-You can view it here in the `paltepuk.git` repository on my cgit instance or the `paltepuk` repository on my GitHub account.

 - [./cgit](cgit git server web interface)
 - [./hydra](Hydra continuous integration server)